opensvc/docs.opensvc.com/source/compliance.views.rst

 * What corporate rule is alarmingly not respected
 * What corporate rule is surprisingly well respected
 * How the compliance ratio of a rule evolved in the last year
+* Which modules runs on more than 1000 nodes

 .. figure:: _static/compliance.status.module.png
    :align:  center